fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `Transfer` method takes a `BankAccount` object and an amount as parameters.
 It withdraws the amount from the current account and deposits it into the target account.
 The method returns `true` if the transfer is successful and `false` otherwise.

+1. To create a mthod that applies interest to the account balance, add the following code:

+    ```csharp

+    public void ApplyInterest()
+    {
+        Balance += Balance * interestRate;
+    }

+    ```

+    The `ApplyInterest` method calculates the interest on the account balance using the `interestRate` field and adds the interest to the `Balance` property.
+At this point, the `interestRate` field is a static field that is shared among all instances of the `BankAccount` class.
+Since interest rate is initialized to 0, the `ApplyInterest` method doesn't actually apply any interest.
+You can update the `interestRate` field to a non-zero value to see the effect of the `ApplyInterest` method.

 1. To create a method that displays account information, add the following code:

     ```csharp